aaaaluki/OverTheWire/Leviathan/README.txt

 	To pass this level I used a python script to brute-forece the combination, the script is named "leviathan6.py"

 	The code was 7123.

+	This post helped a lot when creating the script: https://unix.stackexchange.com/questions/238180/execute-shell-commands-in-python
 }

 Leviathan7 {